Organic Surface Geochemistry Laboratory (OSGLab)

 For quantitative carbon and nitrogen analysis on bulk samples, a Flash Elemental Analyzer 2000 (Flash EA 2000) from ThermoFisher Scientific equipped with a Thermal Conductivity Detector (TCD) is used in the laboratory.
 For measurements of stable carbon (δ13C) and nitrogen isotope ratios (δ15N) on bulk samples, the Flash EA 2000 is coupled with a Delta-V isotope ratio mass spectrometer.
 The measurement of stable hydrogen (δ2H) and oxygen isotope ratios (δ18O) on water samples can also be carried out with the Flash EA 2000, since the device is additionally equipped with a liquid autosampler.
 The Flash EA 2000 water analysis is primarily used for dirty and especially saline water samples.

-For the component-specific analysis of stable hydrogen (δ2H) and carbon isotope ratios (δ13C) on organic molecules, a ThermoFisher Scientific gas chromatograph (Trace 1310) coupled with a Delta-V isotope ratio mass spectrometer is available in the laboratory.
+For the component-specific analysis of stable hydrogen (δ2H) on organic molecules, a ThermoFisher Scientific gas chromatograph (Trace 1310) coupled with a Delta-V PLUS isotope ratio mass spectrometer is available in the laboratory.
 The device is equipped with a TriPlus RSH autosampler for liquid and headspace injections as well as a heating reservoir for local derivatization.
 The autosampler's bottom-sense technology allows automated injection of samples with very low component concentrations.

 Gas-Chromatograph with Flame Ionization Detector (FID) and Mass Selective Detector (GC-FID-MS)

-For the quantification and identification of the organic substances, an Agilent gas chromatograph (GC 7890-A) with a flame ionization detector (FID) and a coupled single quadrupole mass spectrometer (MS 5975-C) is available in the laboratory.
-The device has an autosampler with 100 sample slots and can be equipped with various columns at short notice according to sample-specific requirements.
+For high sample volumes and parallel projects with different analytical requirements, an additional Agilent gas chromatograph (GC 7890-A) with a flame ionization detector (FID) and a coupled single quadrupole mass spectrometer (MS 5975-C) is available in the laboratory for the quantification and identification of the organic substances contained in the fractions.
+The device has an autosampler with 100 sample positions and can be equipped with different separation columns at short notice according to sample-specific requirements.

-Picarro L-2140i Ringdown Spectrometer
+Picarro L2140-i Ringdown Spectrometer

-The measurement of stable hydrogen (δ2H) and oxygen isotope ratios (δ18O and δ17O) on water samples is performed very efficiently in the laboratory with a Picarro L-2140i Ringdown spectrometer.
+The measurement of stable hydrogen (δ2H) and oxygen isotope ratios (δ18O and δ17O) on water samples is performed very efficiently in the laboratory with a Picarro L2140-i Ringdown spectrometer.

 Semi-Preparative High Performance Liquid-Chromatograph with Mass Selective Detector (HPLC-MS)